Continuous innovation is at the heart of Axion

 Introduced the new LEAP assay™ to Maestro Pro and Edge.
 For the first time, LEAP allows label-free cardiomyocyte action potential recordings in an MEA plate.

 Introduced Contractility, the second new assay for Maestro Pro and Edge.
 The first high-resolution contractility assay, allowing up to 64 contractility measures in each well of a multiwell plate.

 Introduced the Maestro Z, the world’s most advanced impedance-based cell analysis system, for label-free oncology, virology, cellular kinetics assays.
 Featuring an integrated environmental chamber, plate barcode scanner for automated plate tracking, and the next generation in analysis software.

 Introduced the Maestro Z App for smartphones.
 The Maestro Z App was the first app which allows real-time updates of assay data on your smartphone.

-Introduced the Neural, Cardiac, and Impedance Software Modules for Maestro Pro and Edge.
+Introduced the Neural, Cardiac, Impedance and Impedance GxP Software Modules for Maestro Pro and Edge.
 Now you customize your Maestro MEA system with the software to meet your assay needs.
 Software upgrades after purchase are now also possible.

 Launched the Maestro ZHT, the world’s most advanced high throughput impedance-based cell analysis system, for label-free oncology, virology, cellular kinetics assays.
 Now you can screen drug and biological candidates in a 384- and 96-well plate formats.